mongodb-ps/ce-docker-mongodb-enterprise/README.md

 ## 1 Summary
 **The images are for testing purpose only.
 DO NOT use in production!**
 **The images are tested on Mac ARM series platforms.
 Other platforms are not tested.**
+**Version 8.0 requires more memory than before.
+Consider allocating at least 10GB for it.**

 This is the script for building MongoDB and Ops Manager docker image.
 The Ops Manager is built using: